-ORTLIEB is working together with the Wilderness International Foundation on the mission to protect the last rainforests on our planet.
-With the ORTLIEB company forest in the British Columbia region of Western Canada, valuable rainforest and with it the habitat for a huge variety of species is now being protected and a healthy climate made possible.
+ORTLIEB has been working together with the Wilderness International Foundation since 2022 on the mission to protect the last intact primeval forests on our planet.
+ORTLIEB not only provides valuable equipment for our expeditions, but also directly protects valuable rainforest in the ORTLIEB company forest in Western Canada - and with it the habitat for a huge variety of species and the basis for a healthy climate.

 Concrete use: 1 € donation protects 1 m² rainforest